stancl/tenancy-docs/docs/source/v2/application-testing.blade.md

 # Application Testing {#application-testing}

+> Note: You cannot use `:memory:` SQLite databases or the `RefreshDatabase` trait due to the switching of default database.

 To test your application with this package installed, you can create tenants in the `setUp()` method of your test case:

 ```php